Soylonestar/Flash_Nand_Memory_Management/README.md

 # FLASH_MEMORY_MANAGEMENT

-To communicate with the inbuilt FLASH NAND 4GB (Flash Memory) on our boards.
-Which we'll use the SPI (Serial Peripheral Interface).
+The purpose of this is to create a driver for FLASH NAND 2GB and 4GB for our boards.
+With working communication with device to microcontroller, and with a working format for our use.
 But we'll see where it goes. <br/>

-The board that I'll be using is V2.2 board but, for testing purposes I'll primarily be using V2.1 board.
+The board that I'll be using is our V2.2 board but, for testing purposes I'll primarily be using V2.1 board.
 Just keep that in mind. <br/>

 Update: <br/>
-Mostly using the V2.2 board. <br/>
+Mostly using the V2.2 board now... <br/>

 1) Understanding how SPI works.
 2) Make sure that SPI operates correctly.